Seneca-ICTOER/OERTemplate/README.md

 ![](static/img/templatesettings.png)

-Once you are happy with your settings, hit the Create repository from template button.
+Once you are happy with your settings, hit the "Create repository from template" button.

 When you first create your repository, the deployment script will run automatically.
 However, it will likely fail as you will need to generate a repository secret for deploying the OER first.

-To generate a repository secrete for the deployment script:
+To generate a repository secret for the deployment script:

 1. Create a personal access token (PAT).
 Follow instructions found here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token